[?] Subscribe To The Bookkeeping Blog

 Plant, Property and Equipment ... and ASPE

-Have you been wondering if the new Accounting Standards for Private Enterprise (ASPE) coming into effect on January 1, 2011 will affect capital assets?
+Have you wondered if the new Accounting Standards for Private Enterprise (ASPE) that came into effect on January 1, 2011 affected how you report capital assets?

 --Liabilities--